rchain-community/rchain-docker-shard/README.md

     $ docker-compose -f ./standalone.yml up

+Standalone compose file also includes Jaeger installation to measure performance.
+To see spans emitted by standalone node, look at http://localhost:16686/

 ### [OPTIONAL] Enable automatic block creation

 Make sure shard is up and running and all nodes printed `Making a transition to Running state.`, which means Casper instance is ready to accept connections.